venegasquinones/Chile_groundwater_ML/README.md

 source venv/bin/activate  # Linux/MacOS

 Usage
-Place your groundwater dataset in the project directory (CSV/Excel format) Update the file_path variable in main.py with your dataset path Run the analysis:
+Place your groundwater dataset in the project directory (CSV/Excel format), You can find our excel file (groundwater_chile_and_elevation_dataset_2025_with_GEE.xlsx) in the data folder.
+Update the file_path variable in main.py with your dataset path Run the analysis: